-Expert entrepreneurs keep a close track of their companies’ sales.
+Expert entrepreneurs keep close track of their companies’ sales.
 They know their revenue figures on a daily, weekly, and monthly basis.
 They also maintain a careful watch on their cash position.
 Most business owners would know the exact amount they have in their bank account on any given day.

 However, the level of knowledge that business owners have about their firms’ profits isn’t as precise.